piechartssuck/courses/content/en/work/cv-html.md

 <div class="concise">

 - <b>Authored Peer-Reviewed Publications</b>.
-Published over 10 articles in high-impact journals, contributing to advancements in program evaluation, research methodologies, and applied social science.
+Published over 10 articles in high-impact journals, advanced knowledge in program evaluation, research methodologies, and applied social sciences.
 - <b>Developed Automated Systems for Data Collection and Analysis</b>.
-Established automated systems to streamline data collection, cleaning, and analysis processes, improving efficiency and accuracy across multiple research projects.
+Established automated systems for data collection, cleaning, and analysis, improved efficiency and accuracy across multiple research projects.
-- <b>Designed and Launched Innovative Surveys</b>.
-Created and implemented interactive, web-based surveys using HTML, CSS, and JavaScript on the Qualtrics platform, generating over 7,000 responses across multiple projects and studies.
+- <b>Designed and Administered Surveys</b>.
+Created and deployed interactive web-based surveys using HTML, CSS, and JavaScript on the Qualtrics platform, generating over 7,000 responses for various projects and studies.
-- <b>Directed and Participated in Evaluations</b>.
-Contributed to 12 program evaluations, including serving as the lead evaluator on multiple federally funded grants.
 - <b>Extracted, Analyzed, and Visualized Data</b>.
-Processed and visualized data from internal research and remote sources, creating over 20 interactive visualizations using RMarkdown and Shiny for academic and stakeholder dissemination.
+Processed and visualized data from internal research and remote sources, produced over 20 interactive visualizations using RMarkdown and Shiny for dissemination to academic and interdisciplinary groups.
+- <b>Led and Participated in Evaluations</b>.
+Contributed to 12 program evaluations and served as lead evaluator on several federally funded grants.
 - <b>Mentored Graduate Students</b>.
-Guided three Master’s students and one PhD student through the successful completion of their research projects, advancing their professional development.
+Advised three Master’s students and one PhD student, guided them through successful degree completion, and supported their professional growth.
-- <b>Presented at National Academic Conferences</b>.
-Delivered presentations at over 20 academic conferences, with a majority being national-level events, sharing research findings with a broad academic audience.
+- <b>Presented at National Conferences</b>.
+Shared research findings at over 20 academic conferences, with the majority at national-level events, reaching diverse groups.
 - <b>Taught Research and Methods-Based Courses</b>.
-Instructed over 500 students in evaluation, research methods, measurement, and survey design, focusing on practical, analytical skills in data science.
+Instructed over 500 students in evaluation, research methods, measurement, and survey design, emphasized practical and analytical skills in data science.

 </div>